Found a Pet

 - Be safe.
 The pet you rescued may not be vaccinated and you don’t know his or her history or behavior.
 Be cautious with your pets and family.

 At times, people find strays when our area’s municipal shelters are closed, or beyond the SPCA’s hours of 8:00 am to 5:00 pm daily.
 We greatly appreciate that some people are willing and able to safely confine a stray in their home, garage or yard until they can visit the appropriate shelter the following day.
 You can offer food and water, but limit what you offer.
-And, naturally, be extra careful especially if you have children.
-A stray animal can be stressed, frightened and highly unpredictable.
+Please be extra careful especially if you have children.

 You May Also Like...